seidels/TiDeTree-Tutorial/README.md

 ### Specify the sampling times
 The data that we’ve loaded was sampled contemporaneously.
 We can therefore ignore the Tip Dates panel.
 When analyzing data where the samples were collected at very different times you’ll want to include those times in the analysis by modifying the contents of that panel.

-TODO - find a way to set the origin!

 ### Specify the Site Model
-To specify the site model, move to the *Site Model* tab.
-As you have loaded the .tidetree data, BEAUti directly recognized that you will be using the TiDeTree Substitution Model.
+Next, navigate to the *Site Model* tab.
+As you have loaded the TiDeTree template, BEAUti directly provides you with the TiDeTree Substitution Model.

-We leave the "Gamma Category Count" at 0, which means that we are not modelling site heterogeneity.
-We can further see the "Edit Probabilities".
-BEAUti correctly recognised based on the .tidetree files that we have 2 edit outcomes and therefore initialised a vector with 2 elements.
+We keep the "Gamma Category Count" set at 0, which means that we are not modelling site heterogeneity.
+Further below, you can see the parameters of the substition model.
+The "Edit Rates" are initialised and set to be estimated.
+Based on the .tidetree files, BEAUti correctly detected that there are 2 edit outcomes and therefore initialised a vector with 2 elements.

+You’ll also see the Silencing Rate parameter, which models the possibility that certain barcode targets become progressively and irreversibly silenced—preventing their detection through single-cell RNA sequencing.
+In our dataset, no silencing was observed, so we set the value to 0.0 and uncheck the estimate box.
+Lastly, we set the Edit Height and Edit Duration to 54, since editing was active for the entire duration of the experiment (54 hours).

 <figure>
     <!--a id="fig:download"></a-->